meganyin13/SpotifyProject/midterm_report.md

 * tempo: We don't have any very slow songs (tempos are all > 50).
 Tempos are normally distributed with some very fast songs.
 * valence: also rather normally distributed which means we have a variety of moods present in the dataset.
 * year: we consistently have 2000 songs for every year after around 1950.
 Before then, the number of songs for each year was increasing.

+## Missing Values
+We're lucky to not have any missing values in this dataset.
+This is likely because the data comes from the Spotify API directly and we limit ourselves to only songs from there.
+Thus any songs Spotify has would have all of these features defined and outputted in the API.

+## Feature Transformations
+The `artist` feature column is a list of artists on that track.
+The elements of that list are strings with the names of the artist.
+We can encode this in a many hot encoding such that a $1$ in column $i$ means artist $i$ is featured on that track.
+This can be interesting for us to predict popularity or see how certain artists have gotten more popular over time.
+Certainly, we have seen the artist has a huge effect on the popularity of a song which is why smaller artists try to work on songs with more popular artists.

+Most other features have already been scaled and normalized for us on a 0-1 scale fortunately so we should be fine to use the raw data.
+Perhaps to reduce noise, we may consider changing some of these values to boolean.
+This may also help overfitting.

+## Over and Underfitting
+If we were to just use the 19 features as is we run a risk of underfitting the model since there are just too few features to capture the 160k+ examples.
+However, we will expand the artists feature to a many-hot encoded vector representing artists on the track.
+This will drastically increase the number of features, but this is still a sparse matrix.

+Other ways to avoid underfitting is by fitting a more complex model.
+For example, we can experiment with various forms of Polynomial Regression or random forest/SVM regressions.

+To prevent overfitting, we should separate our data into the 80/20 train test set split.
+We will also look into applying 10-fold cross validation.

+## Naive Regressions
+We wanted to get a sense of how our model would perform if we just trained models on